-Some people love the holidays and all of the traditions that surround it.
+Some people love the holidays and all of the traditions that surround them.
 For others, not so much.
-In fact, the holidays are quite the opposite.
-The holidays can bring on insurmountable stress, unwelcome anxiety, and unshakable depression.
-The over commercialization and pressures of the season, increased feelings of loneliness, and tight finances make the holiday season unpleasant for many people.
+The holidays are quite the opposite.
+The holidays can bring insurmountable stress, anxiety, and unshakable depression.
+The over-commercialization and pressures of the season increased feelings of loneliness, and tight finances make the holiday season unpleasant for many people.
 Many people struggle over the holidays, but there are things to reduce those feelings you typically experience.

 - Stop feeling guilty and ashamed that the holiday season doesn’t bring you joy!
 Accept that this isn’t a good time for you, don’t apologize for it, and don’t let others make you feel like there is something wrong with you.
 You are not alone!
 Thousands of people, in fact, probably many people you know, dread the hubbub and stress of the holidays.

 - Don’t leave everything to the last minute.
 There is a reason those people you consider crazy start shopping for the holidays shortly after the big day is over.
 It is a coping strategy to help alleviate the stress associated with the holidays.
 For others, avoidance is a very common tactic to delay facing the inevitable.
 Avoiding the holidays won’t make them go away and, in fact, will make this situation worse.
 You have tasks at this time of year that you can’t avoid.
 Make lists – who you need to buy for and potential gift ideas, dates of outings, things you need to do around your house, etc., and tackle them one by one.
 Check off items as they are done to give you a sense of accomplishment.